How to Store Microgreens to Maximize Shelf Life

 Another reason to have a container with less air space is condensation.

-Condensation will occur as the greens are producing heat.
-The warmer air will condense moisture on all cooler microgreens inside the container as well as the sides and cover.
+Condensation will occur as the greens produce heat.
+The warmer air will condense moisture on all cooler microgreens inside the container and the sides and cover.

-A container with a smaller volume will condensation less than a container with a greater volume.
+A container with a smaller volume will cause less condensation than a container with a greater volume.

 Use a container as small as possible without crushing the microgreens.